Services for Students

 University Writing Center

-The University Writing Center (http://writingcenter.tamu.edu) supports Aggies working on writing and public speaking.
-Our consultants give advice and feedback on any writing or public speaking project.
+The University Writing Center supports Aggies working on writing and public speaking.
 We offer the following resources:

-• Online writing and speaking guides – resources include print, audio, and video help for writers and public speakers.
-Also check for writing and speaking advice on our YouTube channel
+- Online writing and speaking guides – resources include print, audio, and video help for writers and public speakers.
+Or watch videos on our YouTube channel.

-• In-person and online consultations on writing and public speaking – Make an appointment for feedback on writing (anythingincluding papers, lab reports, memos, short stories, articles), speeches (for example, a script, presentation slides, or a video of you delivering a speech), posters, videos, and multi-modal communication.
-Come in person, send in work online, or meet in a web conference.
-You can also schedule appointments for group writing projects.
+- In-person and online consultations on writing and public speaking – Make an appointment for feedback on writing (including papers, lab reports, resumes, cover letters, short stories, or articles), speeches (scripts, presentation slides, or a video of you delivering a speech), research posters, or videos.
+Meet with a trained peer consultant in person, send in work online, or work with us via Zoom.
+You can also schedule appointments for group projects.

 Undergraduate Studies’ units have modified services available to students enrolled via distance education, at branch campuses, or at other instructional locations.